maxSchemel/GymApp/README.md

 $ pytest
 ```
 ## Pull Requests
 Pull requests to the main branch are automatically checked using a CI Pipe.
 The .yml file is in .github/workflow/python-app.yml.
 The CI Pipe checks the coding style using flake 8 and tests the code using pytest.
+Furthermore the code is being scanned by CodeQl.
 ## Documentation
 The code is documented using Pydoc.
 The documentation can be accessed with
 ```sh